callison1235/CSC4444Project/README.md

 - Mamma Mia
 - Le Petit Château

-The agent will the loop and prompt for a new question.
-However, it does not allow for reference to a previous question and it will simply answer the question again.
+The agent will prompt a user to ask questions regarding their new job at whichever restaurant is selected.

 ## Authors
     - Christian Allison